 More and more schools are using social media, particularly Twitter, to engage with their wider audience.
-A great example are schools that are tweeting to keep parents up to date when a class are on a trip.
+A great example is schools that are tweeting to keep parents up to date when a class are on a trip.
 It's useful, it's helpful and reassuring and meets the needs of the audience.
 And that's what you should be aiming for with everything on and around your school website, including socially.

-Hopefully, that's set you up nicely for some critical reading over summer!
+Hopefully, that's set you up nicely for some critical reading over the summer!
 We try to keep everything concise so you'll have plenty of time for the good book that's been sat on your bedside table for months.

 We always love to hear about the changes you've made and the impact you've seen.
-Drop us a line with your thoughts and plans, it would be a really pleasure to chat those through with you.
+Drop us a line with your thoughts and plans, it would be a real pleasure to chat those through with you.
 Happy holidays!

 Simply add your email and you'll get expert advice weekly, direct to your inbox.